geo-julian/spatiotemporal_exploration/README.md

 # Spatio-Temporal Exploration

-Code repository for **Developing Deep Time Spatio-Temporal Machine Learning Model as a Mineral Exploration Tool**.

-(insert link to article)
+Code repository for **Predicting the emplacement of Cordilleran porphyry copper systems using a spatio-temporal machine learning model**.

 Authors: